 49 But he that heareth, and doeth not, is like a man that without a foundation built an house upon the earth; against which the stream did beat vehemently, and immediately it fell; and the ruin of that house was great.

-The invitation Jesus Christ makes to his discipleship is, then, the invitation to begin now to do the things which the Lord has herein commanded, such as giving to every man that asks, lending to all comers hoping not to get paid back, turning the other cheek, judging not, and so forth, that the house of your soul may be established upon the rock of Jesus Christ, that you may be his disciple and his church.
+The invitation Jesus Christ makes to his discipleship is, then, the invitation to begin now to do the things which the Lord has herein commanded, such as giving to every man that asks, lending to all comers hoping to not get paid back, turning the other cheek, judging not, and so forth, that the house of your soul may be established upon the rock of Jesus Christ, that you may be his disciple and his church.